 When a struggling young single mother saves the life of an elderly woman, she sets into motion a series of events that will test her strength, loyalty, and determination.
 Christine Eisley (Bethany Joy Lenz) is the mother of 7 yr old Zach and 5 yr old Haley.
 Her ex-husband provides no child support, and does nothing but make Christine’s life difficult, using their children as pawns.
 Christine works long hours as a waitress to make ends meet, but loses her job because she’s always late to work, stuck between finding unreliable teenage sitters.

-Wilson’s used our very own Spruce Collective to create the toy/vintage shop where Jason’s grandparents work.
+I realized at this point while watching the movie that this was the movie Corey and I had seen being filmed downtown.
+They took my favorite store Spruce Collective and turned it into Wilson’s Collective toy/vintage shop where Jason’s grandparents work.
 Spruce is where I buy all my DIY paints and knick knacks for my home.
-It’s my one-stop inspiration shop here in Abbotsford.
+It’s my one-stop inspiration shop here in Abbotsford, next to Creekside.